AlbertTB/SBI_PYT_project/README.md

         return [atoms[i] for i in surface_indices], hull.simplices
 ```

-As noted by Schmidtke et al. in their work on Fpocket, this approach allows for efficient detection of potential binding sites on protein surfaces[^8].
+As noted by Schmidtke et al. in their work on Fpocket, this approach allows for efficient detection of potential binding sites on protein surfaces[^2].

 #### Grid-Based Pocket Detection

 The grid-based approach discretizes the 3D space around a protein into voxels and classifies them as inside/outside the protein based on distance thresholds.
-This method, similar to approaches used in computational geometry and computer graphics, enables the identification of enclosed cavities that might serve as binding sites[^2].
+This method, similar to approaches used in computational geometry and computer graphics, enables the identification of enclosed cavities that might serve as binding sites[^3].

-As demonstrated in the Pocket to Concavity (P2C) tool by Kudo et al., grid-based pocket detection is particularly effective for refining the shapes of predicted pockets to match the actual volume of bound ligands[^2].
+As demonstrated in the Pocket to Concavity (P2C) tool by Kudo et al., grid-based pocket detection is particularly effective for refining the shapes of predicted pockets to match the actual volume of bound ligands[^10].

 #### Surface Curvature Analysis

 Surface curvature analysis examines the local geometry of protein surfaces to identify concave regions that often correspond to binding sites.
-The program calculates local curvature using eigendecomposition of covariance matrices of surface neighborhoods:
+The program calculates local curvature using eigendecomposition of covariance matrices of surface neighborhoods[^4]:

 ```python
 # Calculate covariance matrix